todogroup/ospology/ospo-book/content/en/02-chapter.md

 <img width="942" alt="activityparticipationcategorization" src="https://user-images.githubusercontent.com/43671777/232468402-bb4a4d49-a6d6-4c74-8d21-88c6be3c2c13.png">

-## Antipatterns
+## Recommendations

-`🚫 OSPO Antipatterns`

-Common misunderstandings that should be corrected as soon as possible

-- **Characterize OSPOs as a purely top-down initiative:** For instance, one pushed by management on an unwilling team of engineers
-- **OSPO = Sales Profit or Marketing Tool:** Assume that an OSPO will act as a lead generator.
-- **Believe that an OSPO provides an immediate solution** to the open source problems the organization faces
+`💡 Recommendations`

+In this section, you will find a series of real-world scenarios that are encountered in open source management across organizations.
+For each scenario, you can find recommendations from real-world experiences from open source professionals.

+### Scenario #5
+There is a lack of understanding about open source practices across the organization

+> Recommendation: Promote organizational-wide understanding of open source practices through the OSPO by offering educational workshops, creating accessible resources, and establishing open source
+> champions in different departments to foster a culture of open source literacy

+### Scenario #6
+An OSPO is seen as a Sales Profit or Marketing Tool

+> Recommendation: Ensure that the OSPO is recognized as an integral part of the organization's digital, software, or IT strategy, rather than as a sales profit or marketing tool.
+> Emphasize its role in fostering open source best practices, contributing to technological innovation, and supporting the overall organization's IT / Digital development plan.

+### Scenario #7
-- **See OSPOs as an added value and not as direct support for the core organization’s areas and functions:** As cited in the 2020 State of the Software Supply Chain Report from Sonatype, [80-90% of modern applications consist of open source software](https://www.sonatype.com/state-of-the-software-supply-chain/open-source-dependency-management-trends-and-recommendations).
-If your organization uses open source in their internal processes and/or products, is very likely that the OSPO enable and maintain risk mitigation.
+An OSPO is seen as an added value and not as direct support for the core organization’s areas and functions

-  **OSPO that have pure a technical focus and forget about Open Source culture:** Working on code together means a lot of things: transparency, diversity and cooperation.
+> Recommendation: Highlight how the people behind the OSPO with expertise in open source can enhance key business processes, drive innovation, and directly support strategic objectives,
+> thereby integrating it as an essential component of the organization's operational framework

+### Scenario #8
+An OSPO struggles with gaining executive support and buy-in
+> Recommendation: communicate the strategic value of open source through the OSPO, showcasing tangible benefits through case studies or success stories, and aligning its initiatives with key organizational priorities.

+### Scenario #9
+An OSPO has a technical focus and forgets about open source culture
+> Recommendation: Embrace the full spectrum of open source culture, which includes transparency, diversity, and cooperation.
+Encourage the organization to foster an environment where these values are actively promoted and practiced

 ## Resources